6 Ankle Strengthening Exercises to Prevent InjuryAug 29, 2020

 6 Ankle Strengthening Exercises to Prevent Injury

-To help prevent the bulk of the above injuries, work a couple of the following ankle strengthening exercises into every workout.
-Studies show you should also be strengthening your glutes, which will help your body control deceleration and decrease the impact on your ankle joints during exercises like plyometrics.
+To help prevent the bulk of ankle injuries, work a couple of the following ankle strengthening exercises into every workout.

 - Assume a pushup position: hands aligned with (and slightly wider than) your shoulders, arms straight, feet together, and body straight from head to heels.